mklew/ObjectLedge-Hello-World/README.md

 Ultimate goal is to turn this into Maven archetype as soon as... it starts working.

+TODO it works already so if anyone wishes to make archetype, go ahead.

 Installation
 -------------

 1. Fork ObjectLedge
 2. Clone it
 3. Install it into your local repository

-If you want to use `JDK 6` then build `master` branch.
-If you want to use `JDK 7` and latest version of ObjectLedge then build `dev` branch.

 4. Once you have OL installed into your local maven repository then you can start hacking this one
 5. Fork & clone it
 6. Build it `mvn clean install -f objectledge-demo-parent/pom.xml`
 7. `cd objectledge-demo-minimal`
-8. `mkdir workdir`
+8. `mkdir workdir`  IMPORTANT so make workdir in each of the ledge application
 9. Run it `mvn jetty:run -f objectledge-demo-minimal/pom.xml`
 10. Open http://localhost:8080/ in your browser
-11. Contribute to get it working...
+11. Contribute

 Examples
 ==========